dssimmons-codes/AMDAT/README.md

 ## B. Analysis Block

 The remainder of the file provides a script specifying the analyses to be performed on the trajectory by AMDAT.
-AMDAT includes a modest set of logic structures including loops, if structures and variables, described below.
-It also provides a number of ways of selecting particles for analysis and defining multibodies – entities consisting of multiple particles – for analysis.
-AMDAT incorporates a considerable number of analysis methods applicable to these selections, also described below.
+AMDAT includes a modest set of control structures including loops, if structures and variables, described below.
+Analysis tools are built around a set of data objects that store various types of data for analysis.
+The most important is the _trajectory\_list_, which stores a set of particle trajectories for analysis.
+AMDAT can also defined _trajectory\_bin\_list_ objects, which store particle trajectories within a spatially resolved structure to allow for facile spatially-resolved analysis.
+In addition, AMDAT allows definition of _multibodies_, which are data objects that define sets of multiple particles allowing multibody analysis.
+AMDAT also allows definition of _neighbor\_lists_ that track the neighbors of a set of central particles.
+Finally, it can store _value\_lists_, which are versatile data objects that store a single value per time per particle in the list.
+This latter category also allows direct read-in from custom trajectory files, allowing ancillary data columns in the trajectory file to be associated with particles and analyzed.

 ### 1. General commands, logic structures, and variables